 Compare Nutrisystem to the South Beach Diet: If you’re thinking of signing up for a meal-delivery diet then you no doubt are considering the two heavyweights in that space: Nutrisystem and the South Beach Diet.
 They are actually very similar diets, but which one is best for you?

-Let’s take a closer look at both diets to learn how they work and what makes them different.
+Let’s take a closer look at both diets to learn how they work and what makes them different, but first, lets compare how the experts rate these two diets:

 South Beach Diet Overview: